yogeshchandrasekharuni/fast-agent/README.md

   print(moon_size)
 ```

-Or start an interactive session to chat with the Agent:
+Or start an interactive chat with the Agent:
 ```python
 async with fast.run() as agent:
   await agent()